-Every child at Bridge has a reading book from our Collins Big Cat reading scheme.
+Every child at Bridge has a reading book from our colour-banded Collins Big Cat reading scheme.
 The scheme offers a wide variety of fiction and non-fiction texts including poetry and play scripts.
-The books are colour banded and each book comes with a useful bookmark which highlights what good readers should be doing at each level.
-An adult listens to each child read their book once a week in school (for some this is more frequent) and children are encouraged to take their reading book to share with someone at home.
+An adult listens to each child read their book on a regular basis, and children are expected to take their reading book to share with someone at home.

 Every class teacher at Bridge has a book ‘on the go’.
 Whole class sets have been built up and allocated to each year group.
-Through listening to their teacher read, children have access to texts that they may not be able to tackle independently.
+Through listening to their teacher read aloud, children have access to texts that they may not otherwise be able to tackle.
 Children are encouraged to follow the text with their own copy and contribute to discussions, offer predictions and express opinions.
-As can be seen from the table below, during their four years at Bridge, children will have access to a wide range of high quality texts.
+As can be seen from the table below, during their four years at Bridge, children will have access to a wide range of high-quality texts.
 It is hoped that, through access to these texts, children will develop a love of reading and broaden their vocabulary.

 Sir Charlie Stinky Socks and the Really BIG Adventure